October 24, 2024

 The naked flame appeals to something deeply rooted within our DNA.
 Like fire, wood is another material that ignites our imagination.
 The timber effect tile fireplace surround features the colour and texture of wood to frame the hearth.
 Even when not in use, the timber effect gives warmth and radiance to the fireplace.

-Tip: use a textured tile to add greater dimension and create interesting patterns of light and shade.
+Tip: Use a textured tile to add greater dimension and create interesting patterns of light and shade.

 #3 Marble effect fireplace tiles